FromN4ps/FromN4ps/README.md

 - 👋 Hi, I’m Andrey Nunes
-- 👀 I’m interested in HTML,Javascript, CSS
+- 👀 I’m interested in Back End...
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Python and Django..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Twitter: @nunesandrey11